Registrations, Walk-Ins, and Appointments

 All F-1 and J-1 students must register with our office in order to comply with the United States Department of Homeland Security reporting requirements.
 Students enrolled at Duke in all other nonimmigrant visa categories as well as lawful permanent residents, must provide evidence of valid status.
 Please review the Provost's Policy on Documentation of Non-Citizen Duke Students for additional information.
 There are two types of registrations for new (initial) students:

 All J-1 scholars receiving DS-2019s from Duke to teach or pursue research on Duke’s campus must register with our office in order to comply with the United States Department of Homeland Security reporting requirements.
-New Scholar Registrations are held each weekday.
-Scholars, please arrive by 8:15am because you must complete your registration materials before the registration presentation.
-We cannot guarantee any scholars arriving after 8:15am will be registered.
+Each new scholar should contact the designated Duke Visa Services Advisor of his or her program to schedule an appointment to complete the Registration process.
+Be sure to bring the passport, DS-2019, I-94, and visa stamp (foil) at the appointed time.

 All Foreign national employees (H-1B, E-3, O-1, TN, etc.), must register with our office for verification of the appropriate documentation required to work on Duke’s campus.
 Visa Services must send electronic notifications to Human Resources and Payroll before a Foreign National employee can start to work on Duke’s campus.
 Contact your Duke Visa Services Advisor to schedule a registration appointment.